mcdoralds/spotify-dashboard/README.md

 ### Step 1 - Create datasets
 This readme details the steps taken to retreive Spotify tracks by genre and analysis of said data.
 Data is stored in a pandas dataframe and then exported to a csv.

 The first step was to write a script to call the Spotify API and retrieve tracks and track details.
 The script loops through the main genre nodes and retrieves a variable number of tracks per genre.
+The track details for each track received are recorded into a spreadsheet.

-For this sample dataset, the number of tracks per genre was limited to 10.
+For this sample dataset, the number of tracks per genre was limited to ~10~ 20.
+The number of (main) genres appears to be .
+Spotify's documentation does not specify how the API determines which tracks are returned                                         per genre.

 ~